dimdimuzun/AWSCodePipeline/task1/README.md

 ## Task completion

-As a proof of succefully completed task should be used URL of created static website, like follows:<br>
+As a proof of succefully completed task should be provided URL of created static website, like follows:<br>

 [http://singlepage-webapp.s3-website.eu-central-1.amazonaws.com/](http://singlepage-webapp.s3-website.eu-central-1.amazonaws.com/)